 The competition between the Bruce and Comyn came to a head in Greyfrairs Church in Dumfries on 10 February 1306.
 The two men argued, came to blows and Comyn was killed.
 Robert the Bruce then had little alternative but to make efforts to secure the throne for himself.

-Just seven weeks after the murder of Comyn, Robert the Bruce was crowned as king of Scotland at Scone.
+Just seven weeks after the murder of Comyn, on 25 March 1306, at Scone, Robert the Bruce was crowned King of the Scots.

 Following a number of defeats and setbacks, the Scots rallied behind Bruce and between 1306 and 1314 they set about recapturing the castles and towns of Scotland that were still under English control.